Usage

 tomato start

-The daemon keeps track of pipelines configured in the device file, and schedules jobs from the queue onto them.
+The daemon keeps track of pipelines configured in the devices file, and schedules jobs from the queue onto them.
 See the concepts flowchart for a more detailed overview.

 Note